 Your Final Project

 Enrolled students should spend the majority of this and subsequent levels working on their final projects.
 See The Final Project Rubric.
-This level includes no programming challenges and only light reading/viewing.
+This level includes no programming challenges and no new reading.

 This Level's Guest Speaker:

 Ed Walters is the CEO and co-founder of Fastcase, an online legal research software company based in Washington, D.C.
 Under Professor Walters’s leadership, Fastcase has grown to one of the world’s largest legal publishers, serving more than 900,000 subscribers from around the world.

 Before founding Fastcase, Walters worked at Covington & Burling, in Washington D.C. and Brussels, where he advised Microsoft, Merck, SmithKline, the Business Software Alliance, the National Football League, and the National Hockey League.
 His practice focused on corporate advisory work for software companies and sports leagues, and intellectual property litigation.